DanielTamkin/starmap/README.md

 ### Installation
 1. Install Starmap to your Themes directory located at `ghost\content\themes`
-2. login to your ghost admin panel.
+2. login to your ghost admin panel
-3. navigate to your `settings/general` panel.
+3. navigate to your `settings/general` panel
 4. Change your Theme setting to `Starmap`